iraf-community/iraf-community.github.io/external.md

   Facility

-Due to license restrictions (mainly the use of Numerical Recipes code) the source of these packages is not available anymore.
+Due to license restrictions (mainly the use of Numerical Recipes code) the available source of these packages is not complete.
 They are also not ported to 64 bit.
 As STScI is transitioning away from IRAF, this is unlikely to change in the future.
+For reference, the free portion is stored in a [Git repository](https://github.com/iraf-community/stsdas).

 Parts of the TABLES package are however included as NTTOOLS package in the IRAF core.